carlnordlund/socnet/Paper/paper.md

 `Socnet.se` can be integrated into existing workflows:

-- **R integration**: The GitHub repository includes `client_socnetse.R`, a library of wrapper functions for calling Socnet.se from R. Make sure that the Socnet client is first installed properly.
+- **R integration**: The GitHub repository includes `client_socnetse.R`, a library of wrapper functions for calling `Socnet.se` from R. Make sure that the Socnet client is first installed properly.
 See the `demo_socnetse.R` file for a demonstration on how to use the R wrapper.
-- **Python integration**: Can be invoked as an external process from Python scripts
+- **Python integration**: Also possible to invoke as an external process from Python
 - **Script files**: Batch processing via script files containing Socnet.se commands
 - **Standalone use**: Direct command-line interaction for exploratory analysis